natemeyer001/final_project_3/README.md

 ## Dashboard Overview
 The dashboard can be found [here](https://natemeyer001.github.io/final_project_3/)

-It includes a tab for .....
+It includes links for Machine Learning, Visualization, Final Thoughts, and About Us.
+The page walks through our process of the project.